 Integrity – A measure intended to allow the receiver to determine that the information which it is providing is correct.

-Authentication – Establishes the identity of the user.
+Authentication – Establish the identity of the user.

-Authorization – User should receive a service or perform an action for which he has permission.
+Authorization – The user should receive a service or perform an action for which he has permission.

-Availability – Information and communication services should be ready anytime, as needed.
+Availability – Information and communication services should be ready at any time, as needed.